samsonmarikwa/ProfileHeroku/README.md

-# ProfileHeroku
+# Samson Marikwa Profile

-Profile of Samson Marikwa deployed on Heroku
+This is my profile which can be accessed on [heroku](https://serene-forest-57972.herokuapp.com).
+The profile has my background and the projects that I have implemented.